 - Built-in messaging, EHR, search for medication, prescriptions, and other features to deliver patients the medical experience of attending an offline appointment with a doctor.

-Such apps are aimed at tracking specific health conditions.
-They are popular among users with epilepsy, diabetes, cardiovascular disease, asthma, allergies, and even depression.
+Such apps are popular among users with epilepsy, diabetes, cardiovascular disease, asthma, allergies, and even depression.
 While some apps in this category are more sophisticated versions of a digital diary with visual medication management, others use predictive analytics and machine learning to notify a user about a particular health condition one should be aware of.

-Founded by Munroe-Meyer Institute, Seizure Tracker is a perfect example of such apps that allow users with Epilepsia to log their seizures, and includes a bunch of other features:
+Founded by Munroe-Meyer Institute, Seizure Tracker is a perfect example of apps that allow users to log their seizures, and includes a bunch of other features: